Doraku/DefaultEcs/README.md

     World worldCopy = serializer.Deserialize(stream);
 }
 ```

-Each implementation has its own serialization context which can be used to transform a given type to something else or just change the value at serialization and deserialization time.
+Each implementation has its own serialization context which can be used to transform a given type to something else or just change the value during serialization or deserialization.
 ```csharp
 using BinarySerializationContext context = new BinarySerializationContext()
     .Marshal<string, string>(_ => null) // set every string as null during serialization